-Join Adam Wilbert for an in-depth discussion in this video Using lines and rectangles, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Using lines and rectangles, part of Access 2007: Forms and Reports.

 The next controls that I want to explore are the Line and Rectangle controls.…They're useful for marking off space and grouping elements together in your forms and reports.…Generally, they are pretty passive and not very exiting, but proper use of them…can go a long way to making your forms and reports legible and unambiguous.…I'm going to go ahead and open up this Controls form that I've saved from the…last movie and I'm actually going to right click on it and say Design View.…This is the one that I set up in the last movie that has the dot grid reduced in…density, so it's easier to see what I'm doing.…